-[72:16] The musicians will lead us and will stand and sing together.
+So the musicians will lead us and we'll stand and sing together.
+Here is Love, Vast as the Ocean, which just draws on that same beautiful metaphor of the fullness of God's love and His precious blood.

-Here is Love, Vast as the Ocean, lying hand in hand, as the sun, when the fist of my heart so shamed for us in His precious blood.
+[72:55] Who is Love will not remember, who can cease to sing His praise.
+He can never be forgotten through attempt eternal days.

-Who His love will not remember, who then seeks to sing His praise, He can never be forgotten, through at hand eternal days.
+Through the hands of crucifixion, sands and soaps deep and wide, through the floodgates all cross mercy, load a past and gracious time, grace and love like mighty rivers, blessing from above, and hence peace and perfect justice, is the guilty world in love.

-On the land of crucifixion, sands and soul, in deep and wide, through the flood gates all comes mercy, load of hast and gracious time, grace and love like mighty rivers, born incessant from above, and hence peace and perfect justice, is the guilty world in love.
-In Thy truth Thou just direct me, by Thy spirit through Thy word, and by grace my heat is beating, as I trust in Thee, my Lord, of Thy fullness Thou art pouring, Thy great love and power on me, with a pleasure full and boundless, drawing out my heart to Thee.
+In Thy truth Thou dost direct me, by Thy spirit through Thy word, face my heedless beating, as I trust in thee, my Lord, of Thy fullness Thou art pouring, Thy great love and power on me, with Thy pleasure full and boundless, and my heart to thee.

 Well, we're going into a new week together.
-As we do so, we want every aspect of our lives to be shaped by the gospel.
+As we do so, we want every aspect of our lives to be shaped by the Gospel.
 And so as you step out, may the grace of our Lord Jesus Christ, all God's people say, the love of God and the fellowship of the Holy Spirit be with you all.
-And all God's people say, I mean.

-[74:54] Thank you so much for being here this evening.
-We really appreciate you coming and we've got tea and coffee served from the hatch, as always, so we'd love for you to stick around to chat.
-Thank you.
+And all God's people say, amen.
+Thank you so much for being here this evening.
+We really appreciate you coming.
+We've got tea and coffee served from the hatch, as always.
+So we'd love for you to stick around to chat.